 While generally healthy, this breed is still prone to certain health problems including:

 - Pyruvate kinase deficiency (which leads to anaemia)

 - Patellar luxation (a hereditary dislocation of the kneecaps)

 - Progressive retinal atrophy (a degenerative eye disease)

 This breed is highly intelligent.
 They can be successfully clicker-trained to perform tricks, and they can even walk on a lead.
 Owners of Abyssinians have even been able to train them to run in agility courses.

 The Abyssinian can be a major jokester, who’ll try to impress you with his acrobatic antics.
 They can be found perching on your shoulder, leaping to great heights, and scaling your tallest bookshelves.

 Endlessly curious, the Abyssinian will seek things to explore and has a penchant for getting into things.

 Interested in adding an Aby to your family?
-You better have a sense of humor.
+You better have a sense of humour.

 The allure of the Abyssinian cat can’t be denied.
 There’s something about his inquisitive eyes and wildcat appearance that sets this cat apart.
-We love this breed’s playful nature and we gotta say—life with an Abyssinian is anything but boring.
+We love this breed’s playful nature and we’ve got to say—life with an Abyssinian is anything but boring.